 A great Game Breaker in Raging Blast 2 is equipping Guldo with Unexpected Blow and anything to increase Ultimate Attack damage.
 Charge him up to High Tension, activate Raging Soul, and you can use the Guldo Special up to four times in succession.
 Since the attack is unblockable, difficult to vanish from, and homes in on the victim, this is a huge game breaker to those who don't know about timed hits.

 Goku himself is a game breaker in Raging Blast 2.
 It comes with the territory when your most powerful attack can only be accessed in the base form (and there is no energy struggle or combo necessary like in previous games).
 Goku also has a Kaioken finish, a high priority attack which guarantees an opponent's health bar which out using too much of Goku's energy.

 No love for Infinite World?
 Yes, the same gamebreaker of Budokai 3, Gogeta (both Super Saiyan 2 and 4 versions) and Vegito are there, as is Omega Shenron, but these guys pale in comparison to Baby Vegeta.
 How broken is he?
-You know Vegeta's super moves, Final Flash (only capable of being done from a successful Dragon Rush) and Big Bang Attack?
+You know Vegeta's super moves, Final Flash (once only usable as a Dragon Rush ender in 3) and Big Bang Attack?
 Baby Vegeta can spam those as regular moves!
 Even GT Vegeta only had the former!
 On top of that, he has a super on par with other fighter's super moves.
 The only characters that really stand a chance against him are Super 17 and Janemba, and even then, you have to get lucky.